Bosnian language: Standardization

 The modern Bosnian standard took shape in the 1990s and 2000s.
-Lexically, Islamic-Oriental loanwords are more frequent; phonetically: the phoneme /x/ (letter h) is reinstated in many words as a distinct feature of vernacular Bosniak speech and language tradition; also, there are some changes in grammar, morphology and orthography that reflect the Bosniak pre-World War I literary tradition, mainly that of the Bosniak renaissance at the beginning of the 20th century.
+Lexically, Islamic-Oriental loanwords are more frequent.
+Phonetically, the phoneme /x/ (spelled ⟨h⟩) is reinstated in many words as a distinct feature of vernacular Bosniak speech and language tradition.
+There are also some changes in grammar, morphology and orthography that reflect the Bosniak pre-World War I literary tradition, mainly that of the Bosniak renaissance at the beginning of the 20th century.